 - A finding that there is sufficient evidence to support a finding of a violation of University policy.
 EDI will work with the unit or department to remedy the situation.

-Cases involving alleged misconduct and/or criminal action may also result in a referral to University Police, Employee Relations or Judicial Affairs.
+Cases involving alleged misconduct and/or criminal action may also result in a referral to University Police, Employee Relations or Student Conduct and Advocacy.